 Students for Life of America will be hosting its 11th annual national conference in January 2017 in Washington, DC and its fourth annual conference in San Francisco.
-The theme of “Heroic” follows the annual March for Life in DC and the West Coast March for Life in San Francisco.
+The theme of “Heroic” follows the annual National Pro-Life March in DC and the West Coast National Pro-Life March in San Francisco.
 The East Coast National Conference is the largest social gathering of pro-life youth in the world.
 Students who attend the SFLA conferences will benefit from extensive training that is designed to improve their leadership and help them end abortion in their lifetime.

 But why take it from us, when we have former attendees willing to talk about how awesome the conferences are themselves?